NixOS/nix-pills/pills/13-callpackage-design-pattern.md

 In addition to returning the argument names, the attribute set returned by `functionArgs` indicates whether or not the argument has a default value.
 For our purposes, we are only interested in the argument names; we do not care about the default values right now.

-The next step is to make `callPackage` automatically pass inputs to our package derivations based on the argument names we\'ve just obtained with `functionArgs`.
+The next step is to make `callPackage` automatically pass inputs to our package derivations based on the argument names we've just obtained with `functionArgs`.

 To do this, we need two things:

--   A package repository set containing package derivations that match the arguments names we\'ve obtained
+-   A package repository set containing package derivations that match the arguments names we've obtained

 -   A way to obtain an auto-populated attribute set combining the package repository and the return value of `functionArgs`.

-The former is easy: we just have to set our package derivation\'s inputs to be package names in a repository, such as `nixpkgs`.
+The former is easy: we just have to set our package derivation's inputs to be package names in a repository, such as `nixpkgs`.
 For the latter, Nix provides another builtin function:

     nix-repl> values = { a = 3; b = 5; c = 10; }
     nix-repl> builtins.intersectAttrs values (builtins.functionArgs add)